 The conviction that diversity enhances learning is a fundamental tenet of the Chicago Booth MBA.
 We are strongly committed to fostering an environment where different perspectives are encouraged and embraced.

 - Chicago Booth was the first university to grant a PhD in business to a woman, Ursula Batchelder Stone (1929)

-- Chicago Booth was the first to establish a minority program (1964)
+- Chicago Booth was the first to establish an underrepresented students of color program (1964)

 - Chicago Booth awarded its first MBA to an African American, Lionel Wallace (1942)